E-Levy 'an act of pair-trawling' – Toobu

-Mr Toobu said the e-levy tended to kill the digitalization drive being championed by Vice-President Mahamudu Bawumia.
+Mr. Toobu the e-levy tended to kill the digitalization drive being championed by Vice-President Mahamudu Bawumia.

-He maintained that this levy is a disservice to the country’s ambition of achieving a cash-lite economy.
+He maintained that this levy is a disservice to the country’s ambitions of achieving a cash-lite economy.

-Also, he said it would derail efforts by the police to fight armed robberies.
+Also, he said it will derail efforts by the police to fight armed robberies.

 “The e-levy will make the activities of armed robberies boom, as many people will be keeping their money at home if the levy is operationalized,” the opposition MP explained, noting that people will now opt for carrying physical cash on them instead of keeping it in their digital wallets.